-SCOTCAT Credits: 20 SCQF Level 11 Semester: 1 Planned timetable: To be arranged.
+SCOTCAT Credits: 20 SCQF Level 11 Semester 1

+Academic year: 2018/9

+Planned timetable: To be arranged.

 This module will introduce the students to the theory and practice of financial econometrics.
 The module will begin by introducing students to the classical linear regression model and a number of issues regarding its application to real world data.
 The module will then develop a number of time-series techniques that can be applied to the study of financial economics.
 Topics covered include: the linear univariate stochastic model, multivariate models, unit root processes and co-integration.
 By the end of the module students should be able to undertake empirical analysis using financial data.

-Programme module type: Compulsory for MSc in Finance, and for MSc in Money, Banking and Finance.
-Learning and teaching methods and delivery: Weekly contact: 2 lectures per week (x 9 weeks).
-2 hours x 4 weeks of labs (weeks 2 or 3, 4 or 5, 7 and 9) Assessment pattern: 2-hour Written Examination = 50%, Coursework = 50% Module coordinator: Dr K Petrova
+Learning and teaching Weekly contact: 2 lectures per week (x 9 weeks).
+2 hours x 4 weeks of labs methods of delivery: (weeks 2 or 3, 4 or 5, 7 and 9) Assessment pattern: 2-hour Written Examination = 50%, Coursework = 50% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Dr K Petrova